Comprehensive Plan Update

 The Town is in the process of updating the Comprehensive Plan, which is a document that will provide a vision for the future and a blueprint for how to get there.
 Please visit the Comprehensive Plan Update webpage for more information.

-As part of its work to update the Town’s Comprehensive Plan, the Comprehensive Plan Steering Committee (CPSC) is pleased to announce that the draft plan document is now available for public review and comment.
+As part of the Town’s Comprehensive Plan update effort, and in support of the April 14, 2021 public hearing, the April 2021 modified plan update is now available.
 Please follow this link to view the document and appendices.
 Hard copies are available at the Town Clerk’s Office and the East Greenbush Community Library.
 Please visit the Comprehensive Plan Update webpage for more information.

 The Planning and Zoning Department is available to residents and businesses to offer them assistance or direct them to the proper resources they need regarding any residential or commercial planning or zoning related issues.